readium/annotations/README.md

 Important: The reading system community lacks a reference and open-source implementation of EPUB CFI to DOM Range conversion (back and forth).
 Current implementations are not fully interoperable, essentially because some implementations use unicode code points instead of code units.
 Our implementation assumes the use of code units.

-Implementation: This selector is exported from and processed by Thorium Reader 3.1.
+Implementation: This selector is exported from and processed by Thorium Reader 3.1 when the publication is in EPUB format.

 Sample 4: A text segment represented as an EPUB CFI: